 - sheep (n.)

-- Old English sceap, scep, from West Germanic *skæpan (cf. Old Saxon scap, Old Frisian skep, Middle Low German schap, Middle Dutch scaep, Dutch schaap, Old High German scaf, German Schaf), of unknown origin.
-Not found in Scandinavian or Gothic, and with no known cognates outside Germanic.
-The more usual Indo-European word for the animal is represented by ewe.
+- ruminant mammal, Old English sceap, scep, from West Germanic *skæpan (source also of Old Saxon scap, Old Frisian skep, Middle Low German schap, Middle Dutch scaep, Dutch schaap, Old High German scaf, German Schaf), of unknown origin.
+Not found in Scandinavian (Danish has faar for "sheep") or Gothic (which uses lamb), and with no known cognates outside Germanic.
+The more usual Indo-European word for the animal is represented in English by ewe.

 The plural form was leveled with the singular in Old English, but Old Northumbrian had a plural scipo.
 Used since Old English as a type of timidity and figuratively of those under the guidance of God.
 The meaning "stupid, timid person" is attested from 1540s.
 The image of the wolf in sheep's clothing was in Old English (from Matthew vii.15); that of separating the sheep from the goats is from Matthew xxv.33.
 To count sheep in a bid to induce sleep is recorded from 1854 but seems not to have been commonly written about until 1870s.
 It might simply be a type of a tedious activity, but an account of shepherd life from Australia from 1849 ["Sidney's Emigrant's Journal"] describes the night-shepherd ("hut-keeper") taking a count of the sheep regularly at the end of his shift to protect against being answerable for any animals later lost or killed.